 Ingredients to Eliminate

 There are a lot of common ingredients to avoid in your skincare routine when you're pregnant.
-Benjamin says the following can be harmful to a developing fetus: salicylic acid, Retin-A, retinol, retinyl palmitate, benzoyl peroxide, hydroquinone, and prescription acne medications.
+Benjamin says the following can be harmful to a developing fetus: salicylic acid, Retin-A, retinol, retinyl palmitate, benzoyl peroxide, hydroquinone, and some prescription acne medications.
 In addition, she says you should avoid professional treatments such as chemical peels with salicylic acid, Botox, and laser treatments.

 So What Should Your Pregnancy Skincare Routine Look Like?